-SB-10v PRM SERVICE AT STATIONS, EFFECTIVE FROM 12/12/2020 DESCRIPTION Providing rail companies with a service that facilitates accessibility of disabled people and/or people with reduced mobility to and assisting them in their transit through, stations using mechanical means or accompanying them personsally in stations with permanent and ad-hoc services.
+SB-10v PRM SERVICE AT STATIONS, effective from 12/12/2020 DESCRIPTION Providing rail companies with a service that facilitates accessibility of disabled people and/or people with reduced mobility to, and assisting them in their transit through, stations using mechanical means or accompanying them personally in stations with permanent and ad-hoc services.
 In stations with ad-hoc services, this includes helping them board or get off trains and, where necessary, showing them to their seat, and restraining and releasing wheelchairs in the specified location.
-PROVIDER ADIF

-SB-10v PRM SERVICE AT STATIONS, EFFECTIVE FROM 12/12/2020 SB-10v PRM SERVICE AT STATIONS, EFFECTIVE FROM 12/12/2020 A meeting point for receiving and collecting customers will be specified at each station.
-The infrastructure manager shall decide wich means to use for receiving information from rail companies so it knows at all times at wich stations, for which trains, and which type of assistance it must provide.
-The following types os assistance are available for disabled people and/or people with reduced mobility: PRIORITY ECONOMIC TERMS All requests made within the established timeframes shall be accepted.
-To the extent possible, the service's core principle is that no requests by a passenger with a disability and/or reduced mobility may be left unattended.
-Billing unit: Permanent service: €/equivalent passenger Ad-hoc service: €/service TERMS OF SERVICE Permanent service: This service is provided at stations with an in-person mobility assistant available continuously throughout the station's business hours.
-Requested for assistance will be attended at the network's 14 main stations up to 30 minutes prior to departure.
+PROVIDER ADIF TERMS OF SERVICE A meeting point for receiving and collecting customers will be specified at each station.
+The infrastructure manager shall decide which means to use for receiving information from rail companies so it knows at all times at which stations, for which trains, and which type of assistance it must provide.
+The following types of assistance are available for disabled people and/or people with reduced mobility: • Permanent service: This service is provided at stations with an in-person mobility assistant available continuously throughout the station's business hours.
+Requests for assistance will be attended at the network's 14 main stations up to 30 minutes prior to departure.
 At the rest of the stations with permanent service, these requests will be attended up to three hours prior to departure.
-Appendix 2 lists the stations providing this service.
-Ad-hoc service: This service is offered at stations without an in-person mobility assistant.
+Appendix 1 lists the stations providing this service. • Ad-hoc service: This service is offered at stations without an in-person mobility assistant.
 There, the assistant goes to the station to provide service at the request of the rail companies at least 12 hours before departure of the train.
 This service includes helping passengers on and off trains and, where necessary, showing them to their seat, and restraining and releasing wheelchairs in the specified location.
 Appendix 2 lists the stations providing this service.
-LIKELY CHANGES TO THE SERVICE Infrastructure managers may be forced to take measures to optimise and rationalise the provision of services due to the pandemic caused by Covid-19.
+REQUESTS Requests must be made as soon as possible and at least within the times established for the permanent and ad-hoc services.
+PRIORITY All requests made within the established timeframes shall be accepted.
+To the extent possible, the service's core principle is that no requests by a passenger with a disability and/or reduced mobility may be left unattended.
+ECONOMIC TERMS Billing unit: Permanent service: €/equivalent passenger Ad-hoc service: €/service LIKELY CHANGES TO THE SERVICE Infrastructure managers may be forced to take measures to optimise and rationalise the provision of services due to the pandemic caused by Covid-19.
 This could result in a reduction in costs passed on to the railway companies.
 Potential measures include: Adapting available resources to forecast demand.
 Expanding the notice period required for providing the service at permanent stations, which was originally 30 minutes before departure at the 14 main stations.
 Changing the type of service, from permanent to ad-hoc, depending on demand.

-Ad-hoc services are available at both origin and destination stations. h was known as Renfe Atendo when it was managed by RENFE-Operadora, is REQUESTS Requests must be made as soon as possible and at least within the times established for the permanent and ad-hoc services. nge of name now that it is managed by Adif.
-A new Adif trademark has been l (Spanish Patent and Trademark Office).
+This service, which was known as Renfe Atendo when it was managed by RENFE-Operadora, is to undergo a change of name now that it is managed by Adif.
+A new Adif trademark has been filed at the OEPM (Spanish Patent and Trademark Office).